gexahedron/graham-haggkvist-conjecture/README.md

 # Graham-Häggkvist conjecture
-Various code related to the Graham-Häggkvist conjecture
+Various code related to the Graham-Häggkvist conjecture.

+Code is released under MIT License, except for freetree.h, which should have it's own license, but I don't know which one.
+Probably you should contact Frank Ruskey about it.

 TODO: Write smth about:
 * what has been coded